muyuworks/myla/README.md

 [English](README.md) | [简体中文](README_zh_CN.md)

+# Myla: MY Local Assistants

-# Myla: Deploy AI assistants compatible with OpenAI locally
+## Self-hosting AI Assistants compatible with OpenAI

 Myla stands for MY Local Assistants and is designed and optimized for deploying AI assistants based on large language models (LLMs) in a private environment.
-Myla provides an API compatible with the OpenAI assistants API, with support for multiple LLM backends.
+Myla provides an API compatible with the **OpenAI assistants API**, with support for multiple LLM backends.
 Whether on a laptop or a production server, you can quickly develop and run AI assistants.

 ## Quick Start
 ### Installation